 1 Introduction

 The band 13.75-14 GHz is allocated on a primary basis to the radiolocation service, the FSS (Earth-to-space), and certain functions of the space research service.
-It is also allocated for the radionavigation service by some administrations.
+It is also allocated for the radionavigation, fixed, and mobile service by some administrations.
 The standard frequency and time signal-satellite service (Earth-to-space) operates in this band on a secondary basis.

 2 Mission